AhmedFerooz/Alzheimer-Detection-using-Augmented-MRI-images/README.md

 # Alzheimer-Detection-using-Augmented-MRI-images
-Alzheimer Detection using Augmented MRI images and using original images for testing and validation
+Alzheimer Detection using Augmented MRI images in Pytorch